Robust Footstep Planning and LQR Control for Dynamic Quadrupedal Locomotion: Validations

 \subsection{Balance control}

 Most of the trotting gait control algorithms rely on quick switching of swing and stance phases to achieve dynamic balance.
 Recently researchers demonstrated that quadruped robots with point feet can stand on two feet to maintain balance \cite{chignoli2020variational}\cite{gonzalez2020line}.
 Although we did not manage balancing on two feet on our robot, we compared the longest period of swing phase of trotting when using our proposed LQR controller versus the default trotting controller of ANYmal \cite{gehring2013control}.
-The longest swing phase when using LQR is 0.63s whereas the default controller only achieved 0.42s.
+The longest swing phase when using LQR is $\SI{0.63}{\second}$ whereas the default controller only achieved $\SI{0.42}{\second}$.
+When the base is controlled by our previous impedance controller, the longest swing phase is $\SI{0.4}{\second}$.
 This verifies the improved performance of our LQR controller in terms of balance control.
-Fig. \ref{f:K} shows two gain matrices for the two phases of trotting during this experiment.
+Figure \ref{f:K} shows two gain matrices for the two phases of trotting during this experiment.
 It should be noted that the gain matrices are updated in every control cycle (but the changes are small).
 We can see that the elements of the first 6 rows are 0 because of the existence of selection matrix $\mathbf{S}$.
 The $\mathbf{Q}_{12 \times 12}$ we used in the experiment was $\mathbf{Q}=\text{diag}(\text{diag}(1500)_{6 \times 6}, \enskip \text{diag}(1)_{6 \times 6})$.
 The $\mathbf{R}_{18 \times 18}$ was switched depending on the phase.
 The diagonal elements corresponding to the two swing legs in $\mathbf{R}$ are 10 times larger than the other diagonal elements for stance legs and the base, reducing the efforts of swing legs in balance control.
 The elements in $\mathbf{R}$ for stance legs and the base we used in this experiment are 0.03.